-Winged heart opal brooch, Pre Raphaelite tiara (1900s) and William Morris’ illustration.
+Winged heart opal brooch, Pre Raphaelite (Arts & Crafts) tiara (1900s) and William Morris’ illustration.

 Opalescence is the optical property of a transparent or translucide material which gives it an aspect or a milky color with iridescent reflects like the opals.
 “Precious opals are translucent to transparent and are distinguished by a combination of milky to pearly opalescence and an attractive play of many colours.
 These colours flash and change as a stone is viewed from different directions and are caused by interference of light along minute cracks and other internal inhomogeneities.”